Alexander Ovechkin: Off the ice

 Ovechkin is a dedicated car enthusiast, owning many fine automobiles, such as a Mercedes-Benz SL65 AMG Black Series and a custom Mercedes S63 AMG.
 In January 2015, at the 2015 NHL All-Star Game, Ovechkin lobbied Honda for a new car, and brought an element of silliness to the "draft" where he was chosen third to last; the last two players selected, Ryan Nugent-Hopkins and Filip Forsberg, each received a new car, but Ovechkin would not give up.
 When Honda representatives asked his agent why he wanted a car so badly, they were told that he planned to donate it to the American Special Hockey Association, and at the end of the event, he was handed the keys to a new Honda Accord.
 That Accord was auctioned off, and the proceeds used to benefit the charity Ovechkin highlighted and brought attention to with his antics.

 Following the Capitals' 2018 Stanley Cup victory, Ovechkin participated in a number of memorable celebrations, including an incident on 9 June 2018, two days after the Capitals' victory, where he and teammates T. J. Oshie, Braden Holtby, Lars Eller and Tom Wilson swam in the fountains at the Georgetown waterfront with the Cup.
 The summer of 2018 was dubbed by the Washington media as "The Summer of Ovi."

 Ovechkin is a keen soccer fan and an avid supporter of Liverpool F.C.
 In May 2021, he was reportedly also an investor in the Washington Spirit, a professional team in the National Women's Soccer League, but Sportico reported in June 2022 that he might not have formally completed the process to acquire the stake, and that even if he had, it was unclear whether he retained his stake after the club was sold in February 2022.
 In June 2022, he signed a one-game contract with FC Dynamo Moscow, the club his father played for, in a friendly against FC Amkal Moscow.
 He wore the number 3 jersey in honor of his father, who wore the number when he played for the club.
 Ovechkin scored a goal in the match.

 Ovechkin has appeared in three films: Zaytsev, zhgi!
 Istoriya shoumena (2010) as an actor, and NHL: Just Like Me (2008) and Boys to the Bigs (2008) as himself.
+He also served as an inspiration for the character of Ilya Rozanov in Rachel Reid's Game Changers novel series, most notably in Heated Rivalry (2019) and its sequel The Long Game (2022).
+In 2025, the novels were adapted into the television series Heated Rivalry, in which Rozanov was portrayed by Connor Storrie.

 On 23 August 2025, it was announced that he had become one of the official ambassadors of Intervision 2025.